How scoring works

 FDA cleared vs FDA registered: almost no red light panel is cleared

-Red light brands lean on the letters "FDA" constantly.
-Almost none of them mean what shoppers think.
+You see "FDA" on a red light box and it reads like a stamp of approval.
+Here is the one thing to carry into the store: in this category, those letters almost never mean what you think they mean.
 When we checked the FDA's own databases for the panels we score, the result was stark: essentially none hold a real clearance.

 Three phrases, three very different things

-FDA registered / FDA listed means a company has told the FDA it exists and listed its device in the FDA's establishment database.
-It is paperwork.
-The FDA does not test the device, does not review whether it works, and explicitly states that registration and listing do not denote approval or clearance.
+FDA registered / FDA listed is the one you will see most, and it is the weakest.
+It just means a company told the FDA it exists and listed its device in the FDA's establishment database.
+That is paperwork, nothing more.
+Nobody at the FDA tests the device or reviews whether it works, and the FDA itself spells out that registration and listing do not denote approval or clearance.
 Any company can do it by filing forms and paying a fee.

-510(k) cleared means the manufacturer submitted a premarket notification, and the FDA reviewed it and agreed the device is substantially equivalent to a legally marketed device for a specific medical use.
-That is a real regulatory action tied to a specific indication.
+510(k) cleared is the real thing, and it is a much higher bar.
+Here the manufacturer submitted a premarket notification, and the FDA actually reviewed it and agreed the device is substantially equivalent to a legally marketed device for a specific medical use.
+That is a genuine regulatory action tied to a specific indication.
 It is rare in consumer red light.

-510(k) exempt / Class II listed is a third category that is easy to confuse with clearance.
+510(k) exempt / Class II listed is the slippery one, because it looks like clearance and is not.
 Some low-risk device types are exempt from the 510(k) process, so the maker lists the device without ever obtaining a clearance.
 "Listed and exempt" is not "cleared."

 What we found when we checked

-We searched the FDA's public 510(k) database for every panel we score.
-Among the well-known consumer brands, we did not find a single genuine 510(k) clearance for the panels themselves.
-Two cases are worth naming because their marketing is the most likely to mislead:
+We searched the FDA's public 510(k) database for every panel we score, and the pattern held: among the well-known consumer brands, we did not find a single genuine 510(k) clearance for the panels themselves.
+Two are worth naming, because they are the ones whose marketing is most likely to trip you up:

-Joovv is widely described, including in its own past materials and many reviews, as an FDA-cleared device.
+Joovv is the name you have probably seen called "FDA cleared," in its own past materials and in plenty of reviews.
 The 510(k) database returns no Joovv clearance; Joovv appears only in the registration and listing database.
 Joovv has itself walked back clearance language.
-We score Joovv as FDA-listed, not cleared.
+So we score Joovv as FDA-listed, not cleared.
+If you are weighing a Joovv, see our Joovv alternatives, scored on measured irradiance.

-Kineon MOVE+ is frequently marketed as FDA cleared for knee pain.
-The device is in the FDA system as Class II, 510(k)-exempt and listed (product code ILY) - it does not have a 510(k) clearance.
+Kineon MOVE+ is the other one, often marketed as FDA cleared for knee pain.
+In the FDA system the device is Class II, 510(k)-exempt and listed (product code ILY) - which is not a 510(k) clearance.
 Its manufacturer holds unrelated clearances for other product types, but not for the MOVE+ knee device.
-We score it as listed and exempt, not cleared.
+So we score it as listed and exempt, not cleared.

 Why this matters for what you buy

-It does not mean these are bad devices.
-It means the FDA letters on the box should not move your decision.
+None of this means these are bad devices, and you can let go of that worry right away.
+It just means the FDA letters on the box should not move your decision.
 A panel that is "FDA registered" has cleared exactly zero performance bars at the FDA.
-The things that actually separate good from bad red light panels are measurable and have nothing to do with registration: irradiance at a real distance, the right wavelengths, low EMF and flicker, and a fair price per treatment area.
+What actually separates a good red light panel from a weak one is measurable and has nothing to do with registration: irradiance at a real distance, the right wavelengths, low EMF and flicker, and a fair price per treatment area.

-So treat any FDA claim as a neutral fact at best and a marketing flag at worst.
+So when you spot an FDA claim, treat it as a neutral fact at best and a small marketing flag at worst.
 If a brand leans on "FDA registered" as if it were "FDA approved," that tells you something about how it markets.
 We credit a genuine 510(k) when one exists and flag registration language used as if it were a clearance.

 How to check it yourself

-You do not have to take our word for it.
+You do not have to take our word for any of this; it takes two minutes.
 Search the FDA 510(k) database (accessdata.fda.gov/scripts/cdrh/cfdocs/cfPMN/pmn.cfm) by the brand or manufacturer name.
 If the device is not there, it is not 510(k) cleared, no matter what the product page says.
-The FDA registration and listing database is a separate system, and appearing there is not a clearance.
+The FDA registration and listing database is a separate system, and showing up there is not a clearance.

-Then ignore the FDA line and go to the specs that matter.
+Then put the FDA line aside and go to the specs that actually decide your sessions.
 Start with irradiance at a real distance, then browse the scored panels.
 This is general information, not medical or legal advice.